LArSoft/larsoft.github.io/wiki/Truncating_commit_history.md

     -   [Runtimes for example feature branch](#Runtimes-for-example-feature-branch)
     -   [Truncating commit history at svn to git transition](#Truncating-commit-history-at-svn-to-git-transition)

-Redmine to Github migration of all relevant branches.(#Redmine-to-Github-migration-of-all-relevant-branches)
+Redmine to Github migration of all relevant branches.
 ---------------------------------------------------------------------------------------------------------------

 This is a copy of script used for truncating the history and rewriting the hashes before pushing to Github.\
 [https://cdcvs.fnal.gov/redmine/attachments/57545/updateFBR.sh](https://cdcvs.fnal.gov/redmine/attachments/57545/updateFBR.sh) (current version)

-Truncating development branch history(#Truncating-development-branch-history)
+Truncating development branch history
 --------------------------------------------------------------------------------

 Truncating the history of an existing branch in a development clone could use this script:\
 [https://cdcvs.fnal.gov/redmine/attachments/55374/truncate-history.sh](https://cdcvs.fnal.gov/redmine/attachments/55374/truncate-history.sh)

-Runtimes for example feature branch(#Runtimes-for-example-feature-branch)
+Runtimes for example feature branch
 ----------------------------------------------------------------------------

 This is a table of the time it took to run the development branch script using branch feature/MVP1a.